JustinHu1988/My-notes/Linux-bible-notes.md

 ### Adding environment variables

-*You might want to consider adding a few environment variables to your `.bashrc` file.* These can help make working with the shell more efficient and effective:
+*You might want to consider adding a few environment variables to your `$HOME/.bashrc` file.* These can help make working with the shell more efficient and effective:

 - `TMOUT`